MikailGtheG/PP5/README.md

 ```bash
 # Paste here the push & clone commands and outputs
 ```
-## Task 2: Bare Repository on an SSH Server

 ### SSH into the Server and Create Bare Repository